HenkT28/pands-project/README.md

 Images\Some lines how Python works.png

-And some images of plotting the data:
+And some images of plotting the three species, of Iris, against each other:

 Images\Iris_dataset_scatterplot.svg.png